roy2909/roy2909.github.io/_pages/about.md

     <p>I received my Bachelor's degree in Mechatronics Engineering from Manipal Institute of Technology, India, and am currently pursuing a Master's degree in Robotics from Northwestern University.</p>

     <p>During my internships at the Centre for Artificial Intelligence and Robotics, Defense Research and Development Organisation (India), and the Central Research Laboratory, BEL (India), I worked in a team building practical robotic navigation projects.
 I worked on implementing core algorithms like trilateration and triangulation while learning about various communication protocols like CAN, UDP, and TCP.
-      For my final undergraduate project, I worked on implementing autonomous navigation through waypoints on a Husky A200 robot while comparing planner algorithms like the Dynamic Window Approach (DWA) planner and the Timed Elastic Band (TEB) planner.</p>
+      For my final undergraduate project, I worked on implementing autonomous navigation through waypoints on a Husky A200 robot while comparing motion planner algorithms like the Dynamic Window Approach (DWA) planner and the Timed Elastic Band (TEB) planner.</p>

     <p>The journey of pursuing my Master's in robotics at Northwestern has been tremendously stimulating and rewarding thus far.
-I've had the opportunity to engage in several compelling projects, notably working on a Motion Controlled Differential Drive Robot with an IR sensor Operated Gripper and, prominently, a 7 DOF Emika Franka arm capable of autonomously scanning, aiming, and knocking down colored bowling pins.</p>
+I've had the opportunity to engage in several compelling projects, notably working on an Autonomous Search and Rescue agent that can autonomously explore an unknown environment while searching for survivors.</p>

     <p>I have a broad skill set covering Python and C programming, complemented by hands-on experience in ROS 2/(ROS), Gazebo, MoveIt2, OpenCV, SLAM, Computer Vision, YOLO, and Embedded Systems.
 Additionally, I'm proficient in Linux, Git, CMake, and Unit Testing. </p>